Austria's government aims to ban headscarves in kindergarten

 VIENNA - Austria's right-wing government announced plans on Wednesday to ban girls from wearing headscarves in kindergarten and primary schools to combat what it sees as a threat to Austrian mainstream culture from some Muslims.

-Austria took in more than one percent of its population in asylum seekers during Europe's migration crisis, an issue that helped Chancellor Sebastian Kurz's conservatives win an election last year by taking a hard anti-immigrant line.
+Austria took in more than one percent of its population in asylum seekers during Europe's migration crisis, an issue that helped Chancellor Sebastian Kurz's conservatives win an election last year by taking a hard line on immigration.

 Many Muslims believe their religion requires girls to wear a headscarf from puberty.
 Headscarves are rarely worn before then.